 To participate in the CMS Medicare Shared Savings Program, providers must come together to become a Medicare ACO and the ACO must apply to CMS.
-To be accepted, ACOs must meet all eligibility and program requirements, must serve at least 5,000 Medicare Fee-For-Service patients and agree to participate in the program for at least 3 years.
+To be accepted, ACOs must meet all eligibility and program requirements, must serve at least 5,000 Medicare Fee-For-Service patients and agree to participate in the program for set amount of time.
 Medicare providers who participate in an ACO in the Medicare Shared Savings Program will continue to receive payment under the Medicare Fee-For-Service rules.
 Each ACO also is required to establish a governing body representing ACO providers of services, suppliers, and Medicare beneficiaries.
 The ACO will be responsible for developing processes to promote evidence-based medicine, promote patient engagement, internally report on quality and cost, and coordinate care.
 The ACO will be responsible for maintaining a patient-centered focus.

 Would you like to learn more about becoming a provider for PAC?